 - By making the certificate letter-sized, it discourages you from taking your certificate with you when you leave the house, unless you really need it.
 This is thought to reduce the number of lost certificates, as most people carried the old cards in their wallets; the cards could be easily lost.
 This change is reduce the number of lost certificates and, therefore, lower costs.

-How to Treat Your New Certificate
+How to Take Care of Your New Citizenship Certificate Certificate

 Once you get your new certificate, it is the only proof you have your citizenship.
 You should keep it safe, somewhere where you will not lose it and it won’t be found by someone else.
 Your certificate should only be presented as proof of citizenship when necessary, such as: